 1. Participating in Systems, Verification Programs, Campaigns by the National Government

 In May 2010, the Kubota Group was certified by the Japanese Minister of the Environment as an “Eco-First Company,” and has been a member of the Eco-First Promotion Council since then.
 Through the Council, the Group submits proposals to or exchanges opinions with the Ministry of the Environment, supports Eco-First companies promoting environmental conservation activities and enhancing cooperation between companies, and engages in activities to raise the environmental awareness of the public.
 The Group also participates in the “Fun to Share” campaign by the Ministry of the Environment to tackle climate change toward the realization of a low-carbon society, the “Cool Choice” national movement to encourage smart choices contributing to measures against global warming, and the Water Project to raise awareness concerning water circulation and conservation of the water environment.
+In addition, the Group was also selected as a “Zero-Emissions Challenge” company in the Ministry of Economy, Trade and Industry’s project for promoting innovation to realize a decarbonized society.
 Moreover, the Group also participates in the Environmental Reporting Platform Development Pilot Project to promote ESG dialogues between investors and companies.

 2. Participating in Industry Groups

 The Kubota Group is a member of various environment-related committees in the Kansai Economic Federation and other industry groups it is participating in.
 The committee activities help deepen understanding of the roles that companies should play in addressing environmental issues such as climate change, while providing opportunities to share information and exchange opinions on energy and environmental policies.
 In addition, the Group actively participates in initiatives to promote global environmental conservation.